steventhorne/legendmud_tintin/README.md

 You will need to restart the client for any changed settings to take effect.

 The `user.config` config contains settings for this package.
-You will need to restart the client or type `reload` for any changed settings to take effect.
+You will need to restart the client or type `reloadmodule` for any changed settings to take effect.

 You can add your own custom settings to these files if you need more for your scripts.